 All kombucha begins as sweet tea: tea leaves, water and sugar.
 The tea leaves used will depend on the kombucha manufacturer.
 At Brew Dr., we do things a little differently than anyone else.
 We started out as a tea company.
-You may be familiar with Townshend’s Teahouses in the northwest, where we’re sort of a big deal.
-There’s a reason Townshend’s gets so many great reviews.
-We partner with the world’s best tea buyers who travel the globe to curate teas just for Townshend’s, forming personal relationships with tea growers and importing their teas directly to us.
+You may be familiar with Brew Dr. Teahouses (formerly Townshend’s Tea) in the northwest, where we’re sort of a big deal.
+There’s a reason our teas get so many great reviews.
+We partner with the world’s best tea buyers who travel the globe to curate teas just for Brew Dr., forming personal relationships with tea growers and importing their teas directly to us.

 With tea as the foundation for kombucha, we think the tea part matters.
 So do our customers who choose our kombucha over so many other options.